embed-me/ebaz4205_buildroot/README.md

 ### U-Boot(Second Stage Bootloader)

-Configures the Bitstream.

 Tailored for SD-Boot, since this is how the board is mainly used.
+In this distribution, u-boot (instead of the FSBL) is responsible for configuring the Bitstream.
 Wait time during boot is set to zero.
 In order to interrupt the boot process, press and hold Button S2 during boot and you will end up in the u-boot console.

 In order to identify boot issues, the following LED codes are.